muktiabdii/sabi-app/README.md

 - ♻️ Waste donation system with point rewards
 - 💰 Point exchange to money (manual request)
-- 🛍️ Marketplace for UMKM products using points and money (manual request)
+- 🛍️ Marketplace for UMKM products using points or money (manual request)
+- ❤️ Donate to orphanages using points or money (manual request)
 - 🗺️ Daily waste pickup route (displayed as a visual map)
 - 🚚 Request waste pickup for donations over 5kg
 - 📚 Educational resources via external links